AfriGen-D/chiptimptation-vcf-liftover/docs/tutorials/quick-start.md

 ## What You'll Learn ​

 By the end of this tutorial, you'll be able to:

-- Run chiptimptation-vcf-liftover with test data
+- Run chiptimputation-vcf-liftover with test data
 - Understand basic command structure
 - Interpret liftover results
 - Identify successful coordinate conversion